jeeloo/sandbox/doc/README.md

 sandbox
 =======

-Here where the documentation will rest.
+Here where the documentation will rest in peace.